Landlords sometimes decide to sell with their tenants still in the property.

 Misunderstandings

-Obviously, if a tenant attempts to transform a property into a full commercial property, the landlord has a case for eviction…
+(If a tenant treats a property as a commercial property, the landlord has a good case for eviction…)

 In most cases, tenants cannot prevent their landlord from selling their rented home.
 Landlords have the right to sell their investment properties.

-Some tenants may take steps intended to delay, complicate, or deter a sale by:
+Some tenants may take steps intended to delay, complicate, or deter a sale by.
+These can be unethical or even illegal:

-• Refuse access for viewings, making it harder to sell.
-But, this could antagonise the landlord
+- Refuse access for viewings, making it harder to sell

-• Raise a disrepair claim, requesting urgent repairs before the sale.
-This can slow down the process
+- Raise a disrepair claim, requesting urgent repairs before the sale

-• Apply for a new statutory tenancy when the fixed term ends.
-Note that this only applies to a few longstanding tenancies
+- Apply for a new statutory tenancy when the fixed term ends.
+This only applies to a few longstanding tenancies

 It’s important to understand that tenants have limited power to stop a landlord from selling.